Maintaining your Evolution Rotacaster

 Oh, and you can check that the cage fixings are all as they should be, especially if yours is one of the many machines that we've built that are regularly moved from location to location.
 Fixings can rattle loose over bumpy surfaces and you want your operators to be safe.

 The most important part of any maintenance plan is proper use.
 Balance your moulds on the primary arm.
 Tighten up the bolts again after any adjustments.
-Don't overload the poor thing (by the way, it will note that you're abusing it and store that data).
+Don't overload the poor thing (by the way, it will note that you're abusing it and tell us all about it).
 Oh, and our engineering team would like to point out that a clean machine is a happy machine.
 Apparently spilled resin don't 'arf clog bearings and sliders.

 One of the most memorable calls we had was when an operator failed to notice that the cleaners had left a metal broom propped up beside the primary arm, and then set the poor machine running to show it off to a new client.
 Neither broom nor machine were overly impressed.